ikunetwork/WhitePaper/README.md

 ### The IKU Network

 The mission is to establish the IN as a public utility for medical research, driving efficiency through global capital formation and decentralized liquidity pools.
 The community will own the IN in a trustless fashion, connecting individuals, science, verified researchers/research organizations – collectively participants - and capital.
-The IN will operate with a core objective to establish and facilitate the IN, create IKU, maintain the IN reserve and evangelize life extension R&D efficiencies.
+The IN will operate with a core objective to establish and facilitate the IN, create IKU, maintain the IN reserve and evangelize R&D efficiencies.
 In addition, the IN will maintain a grants program in which bounties will be issued for (i) eliminating issues in the IN code and (ii) accomplishing specific medical innovations i.e. developing effective cancer treatments, aging treatments, etc. Circulating IKU will vote on the priority of bounties, capital allocation, and have the right to perform work for IN.

 ### IKU Network Utility